 A three-day trial has been set for April 17 and pretrial motions will be heard on Feb.
 15. The prosecutor said he might file a criminal information in the case but none has been issued yet.

-Mumford is expected to argue that there was a "pattern of overreaction'' by marshals who "initiated conflict unnecessarily'' during the case, according to emails he sent to federal court.
+Mumford is expected to argue that there was a "pattern of overreaction'' by marshals who "initiated conflict unnecessarily'' during the case, according to

 He has requested video surveillance footage of the encounter as well as any video footage of two earlier incidents with marshals in court.